ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/globals/single-variables.md

         'show_banner' => $_ENV['SHOW_BANNER'],
     );

-Note that the global variables defined in `config.php` file will be overridden by the global variables defined in `index.php` file when the name conflict occurs.
+Note that the global variables defined in `config.php` file will be overridden by the global variables defined in `index.php` file when a name conflict occurs.

 ## Member Variables